The Mysterious Cities of Gold: Computer games

 Two games have been produced by Ynnis Interactive.
 The first, The Mysterious Cities of Gold: Flight of the Condor, was released in 2013 only for iOS users on Apple devices.
 The second was titled The Mysterious Cities of Gold: Secret Paths and was made in 2013 for PC after a successful Kickstarter campaign.
 The game was released in 2014 for iOS, Wii U and Nintendo 3DS.

+Episode list

+The show was first broadcast on NHK in Japan on the 1 May 1982 and in France on 28 September the same year on France 2.
+The first English language broadcast was on Nickelodeon in the USA on 30 June 1986, with the BBC broadcasting it in the UK on 1 September.